-School Council and JLT
+JLT, School Council and Year 6 Leaders

 The School Council is an ideal opportunity for pupils to get more involved in the way the school is run.
 The School Council benefits the whole school, pupils and teachers, because it provides opportunities for pupils to communicate their feelings as well as influence decisions that are made.